MM520J/reactcircleci/projects/project2b/README.md

 ### Testing & Submitting
 Submit by either running `gradescope-submit` or `submit` (if you have installed the new version of gradescope submit on your computer).

-Instructions to use the ne
+Instructions to use the new optional submit process can be found